Aman1570/PaymentAPIDocumentation/TempDoc.md

 }
 ```

-All possible `PaymentStatus` are explaind at the end of document.
+All possible `PaymentStatus` are explained at the end of the document.

 #### Error Response Model